Wickwire, Emerson

 Biosketch

-Dr. Emerson Wickwire is Professor of Psychiatry and Medicine at the University of Maryland School of Medicine, and Section Head, Sleep Medicine at the University of Maryland Midtown Medical Center.
-Dr. Wickwire completed his advanced training in sleep at Johns Hopkins School of Medicine, where he also served as Assistant Professor.
+Dr. Emerson Wickwire is an internationally recognized expert in sleep and sleep disorders.
+He completed his advanced training in sleep at Johns Hopkins School of Medicine, where he also served as Assistant Professor.
 He previously co-founded a leading interdisciplinary sleep medicine center that became a model for comprehensive sleep medicine centers throughout the country.
-He is a frequently sought after expert and has been featured in publications including US News and World Report, Fast Company, the Baltimore Sun, and numerous others.
+He is a frequently sought after expert and has been featured in publications including the Wall Street Journal, US News and World Report, Fast Company, the Baltimore Sun, and numerous others, and is regularly interviewed on local and national television.

-Dr. Wickwire has published over 100 articles, including 80 peer-reviewed scientific articles, six book chapters, and 25 articles for the professional audience on topics such as telehealth and telemedicine, home sleep apnea testing, sleep in the workplace, and patient communication skills.
-He serves on the Editorial Boards of Behavioral Sleep MedicineSLEEP, and Sleep Review and is Associate Editor of the Journal of Clinical Sleep Medicine.
+Dr. Wickwire has published over 180 articles, including >140 peer-reviewed scientific articles, ten book chapters, and 25 articles for the professional audience on topics such as sleep health economics, sleep and cardiovascular and brain health, telehealth and telemedicine, home sleep apnea testing, sleep in the workplace, and patient communication skills.
+He serves on the Editorial Boards of Behavioral Sleep Medicine, Journal of Clinical Sleep Medicine, SLEEPSleep Advances, and Sleep Review.
 In 2017, he was awarded the Stuart Quan Award for Editorial Excellence "for displaying exemplary standard of excellence in work" as Associate Editor at JCSM.

-Dr. Wickwire is also an active and award-winning educator, having served on the education committees of the American Academy of Sleep Medicine, National Sleep Foundation, and American Pain Society.
+Dr. Wickwire holds or has held numerous national leadership roles, including the Board of Directors of the American Academy of Sleep Medicine (AASM), FDA Network of Experts, and Sleep Medicine Advisory Committee of the American Board of Internal Medicine (ABIM).
+He is also an active and award-winning educator, having served on the education committees of the AASM, National Sleep Foundation, and American Pain Society.
 He holds a special interest in sleep in military populations and serves as a local site director for the Walter Reed National Army Medical Center/National Capitol Consortium sleep medicine fellowship.
 He is Past President of the Maryland Sleep Society.

 Personally, Dr. Wickwire is deeply interested in literature, the arts, and the life of the mind.
 In addition to his scientific and applied endeavors, he is a past award recipient from the National Endowment of the Humanities, and he also spent two semesters studying literature at the University of Oxford, UK.
 His hard won insights into leadership, character, and personal responsibility were learned over two decades on the wrestling mats, as a former Academic All-American wrestler at NCAA Division I Boston College and successful high school wrestling coach.
-Today his greatest joys are spending time with his wife and son.
+Today his greatest joys are spending time with his wife, son, and their English Springer Spaniel, Max.

 Research/Clinical Keywords

-Sleep, sleep medicine, behavioral sleep medicine, sleep health economics, technology, telehealth
+Sleep, sleep medicine, sleep health economics, technology, telehealth

 Highlighted Publications